-The LHWSP is currently being reviewed to ensure it reflects our changing community values and priorities, while being both robust and adaptable in the long term.
-To develop the next plan, Hunter Water is investigating new sources of water and new ways to conserve water, so we can effectively balance water supply and demand in our region.
-The conservation program described in this report will provide a foundation for the demand management aspects of the option portfolios that will be assessed as part of the planning process.
+The review was carried out to ensure the LHWSP reflects our changing community values and priorities, while being both robust and adaptable in the long term.
+Hunter Water investigated new sources of water and new ways to conserve water, so we can effectively balance water supply and demand in our region.
+The conservation program described in this report provided a foundation for the demand management aspects of the option portfolios assessed as part of the planning process.

-2 OUR PERFORMANCE IN 2019-20
+2 OUR PERFORMANCE IN 2020-21